 Tanglewood Middle Student Support Specialists

-Dani Henderson, an alumni student of Communities In Schools, joins the team at Tanglewood Middle School after previously working in Asheville, NC as a case manager with youth in crisis in a residential setting.
+Dani Henderson, the program coordinator, is an alumni of Communities In Schools of Greenville.
+She joined the 8th grade team at Tanglewood Middle School after previously working in Asheville, NC as a case manager with youth in crisis in a residential setting.
 She also has experience as a Student Support Coach at a residential treatment facility focusing on traumatic experiences using a relationship-based approach to healing.
 Dani holds a Bachelors of Social Work from Warren Wilson College, where she completed over 300 hours of community service in focus areas including education, at-risk youth, and substance abuse and dependency.
 She is excited about the opportunity to contribute her knowledge and passion to her students through goal setting and attainment, as she is grateful for the impact Communities In Schools had on her in such a transitional period of her life.